 2019: Study of micro algae at the Hybrid Forms Lab (VU Amsterdam) & Open BioLab Brussels (Erasmus Hogeschool).
 Focus: Applied Photosynthesis, Sensorial Skin.

-Together with the biophysics lab at VU Amsterdam, AnneMarie Maes will develop a biotech/artistic device that is producing algal biomass and that will power sensors to monitor bee colony development inside the Intelligent Guerrilla Beehive.
-The hybrid device will be experimental, a proof of concept, and its organic design will become an integral part of the Intelligent Guerrilla Beehive installation.
-During the R&D a range of objects and artifacts based upon qualities of algae will be produced.
+Together with the biophysics lab at VU Amsterdam, AnneMarie Maes developed a biotech/artistic device that is producing algal biomass and that can sense airborne pollution around the outside of the Intelligent Guerrilla Beehive.
+The hybrid device is still experimental, a proof of concept, and its organic design is an integral part of the Intelligent Guerrilla Beehive installation.
+During the R&D a range of objects and artifacts based upon qualities of algae were produced.

 The methodology used for this project comprises a scientific part (the research) and an artistic part (the production and presentation).
 The scientific research of the project Sensorial Skin [for an Intelligent Beehive] focuses on a specific aspect of the beehive, namely turn the skin (or outer shell) into a biosensor.
 I believe that working with cyanobacteria is a promising path to achieve the objectives regarding the responsive skin, because cyanobacteria are auto-trophe and they can live in colonies and react as such.
 They are able to obtain energy through photosynthesis (a process which converts light energy into chemical energy which can be transformed into electrical energy) and because they can change their internal (and hence external) state based on the degrees of atmospheric pollution that causes them stress.
 Therefore, I started to study a selection of cyanobacteria species at the Hybrid Forms Lab.
 I followed a preconceived outline of scientific and artistic procedures.